 - Supports variable pricing, so you can have multiple options for a product with different prices for each option.

-How to set-up WooCommerce Subscriptions plugin and subscription products on your website
+How to set-up WooCommerce Subscriptions plugin and subscription products?

-Now that you’re acquainted with the WooCommerce Subscriptions plugin, let’s talk about setting it up on your store.
-And further things to manage it.
+So now that you’re familiar with the WooCommerce Subscriptions plugin, let’s discuss how to set it up on your site and how to manage it.

-Navigate to Appearance > Plugins > Add new and upload the WooCommerce Subscriptions zip file.
+Plugins > Add new under your WordPress Admin panel and upload the WooCommerce Subscriptions plugin zip file.
 Activate it and you are good to go.

-- Button Text – This appears on the sales page.
+Button Text- Appears on the sales page.
 You can go with the default text or change it as per your requirements.

 We’ll see creating a simple subscription product.

-- Simple – Works like a simple product.
+Simple subscription.
 Customers can sign up for one subscription option at a set price.

 Next, set the subscription terms.